zipang/bip/README.md

 ###More options

-While the 1st parameter of bip.preload() is the list of images to load, the second parameter is the options.
+While the 1st parameter of bip.preload() is the list of images to load (or a structure containing the list of images), the second parameter is the options.

-Let see what this option parameter can contain :
+Let see what this option object parameter can contain :

-    * `pathLoader` : is a function that can interpret your list of files to transform them into real paths.
+* `pathLoader` : a function that can interpret your list of files to transform them into real paths.
 This allows for more succint expressions and adaptive choices.

 ```javascript
 bip.preload([0, 1], {